marco-willi/camtrap_classifier/README.md

       - Default: False (recommended)
 ```

-3. Function predict_path to run classifier, produced a csv with predictions
+3. Function predict_path to run classifier, produces a csv with predictions
 ```
   Parameters
   ------------